boost-ext/di/doc/user_guide.md

 ***Description***

-Providers are responsible for creating objects using given configuration.
+Providers are responsible for creating objects using given [Configuration].

 ***Semantics***